JonEilers/analyticalgenomics.org/_pages/genome-annotation.md

 [RepeatMasker](http://repeatmasker.org/) is a program that screens DNA sequences for interspersed repeats and low complexity DNA sequences.
 The output of the program is a detailed annotation of the repeats that are present in the query sequence as well as a modified version of the query sequence in which all the annotated repeats have been masked.

 [RepeatModeler2](https://github.com/Dfam-consortium/RepeatModeler) is a de novo transposable element (TE) family identification and modeling package.

+[Repbase](https://www.girinst.org/repbase/update/index.html) is a database of prototypic sequences representing repetitive DNA from different eukaryotic species.
+Repbase is being used in genome sequencing projects worldwide as a reference collection for masking and annotation of repetitive DNA (e.g. by RepeatMasker or CENSOR).

 ### Gene Annotation